Reuh/anselme/REFERENCE.md

 * if the checkpoint is in a condition block, it will assume the condition was true (but will not re-evaluate it)
 * if the checkpoint is in a choice block, it will assume this choice was selected (but will not re-evaluate any of the choices from the same choice group)
-* will try to re-add every tag from parent lines; this require Anselme to re-evaluate every tag line and decorator that's a parent of the checkpoint in the function.
+* will try to re-add every tag from parent lines; this require Anselme to re-evaluate every tag lines that are a parent of the checkpoint in the function.
 Be careful if your tag expressions have side-effects.

 ##### Operator priority